 The problem with this is that the animation looks too real to feel animated, but at the same time, it’s too animated to look real.
 The mouths and teeth look particularly CGI, and the movements are mechanical.
 If they had acted it in real life, it would have been one thing.
 If they had gone for a more animated look, it would have been another.
 But this weird in-between state is neither here nor there.
 The graphics and the details of them are extremely good, but the movements just aren’t there.

 But aside from the animation that isn’t quite animated but still too animated to look entirely real, it’s not a bad film, I suppose.
-I’m not familiar with the story at all – the Squeeze found this incredibly puzzing because it’s Scandinavian (it’s Anglo-Saxon, actually), and he said that Outlander was based on Beowulf.
+I’m not familiar with the story at all – Mr T found this incredibly puzzing because it’s Scandinavian (it’s Anglo-Saxon, actually), and he said that Outlander was based on Beowulf.
 I don’t remember the part where Mr Broodypants shagged a seamonster, though …

 It just wasn’t as good a film as it could have been, even though it certainly tried, and CGI Ray Winstone is quite a stunner.
 But overall, I’m not entirely sure what it was trying to say, aside from even if you’re a badass hero, don’t be a dick and keep it in your pants.
 Oh, and they kept talking in really weird accents too, none of which sounded vaguely Danish, so I don’t know why they even bothered.
 Yes, I know the language back then wasn’t the Danish of today, but do you really have to put on a funny accent when you’re all meant to speak the same language anyway?

 So I’m not entirely sure how to score it.
 On the one hand, visually stunning … on the other … meh.

 Let’s say 3 out of 5 horns for effort.